1 Who are we?

 3.1 Third Parties

-We may also receive information about you indirectly as part of a contractual arrangement with a Third Party e.g. Charity Finance Group.
-In this instance, the personal data will sent to us by email, by Charity Finance Group from their database, and will be accessible by the Agenda team, for the purpose of setting up access for you to ABD to complete the Finance Count questionnaire and for communications relating to the study.
-The personal data we will process for this purpose is: Name, job title, organisation name and address, email address, telephone number/s.
+We may also receive information about you indirectly as part of a contractual arrangement with a third party e.g., Charity Finance Group.
+In this instance, the personal data will be sent to us by email, by CFG, from their database, and will be accessible by the Agenda team, for the purpose of setting up access for you to the Agenda Benchmarking Database (ABD) to complete the Finance Count questionnaire and for communications relating to the study.
+The personal data we will process for this purpose is: name, job title, organisation name and address, email address, telephone number/s.
 CFG send us details for the decision-maker and lead user.

 4 What is the lawful basis for collecting the information and how do we use it?